Eden Terrace

 Eden Terrace is an inner city suburb of Auckland, located 2 km south of the Auckland CBD, in the North Island of New Zealand.
-Eden Terrace is one of Auckland's oldest suburbs, and also one of the smallest; at just 47 hectares only Newton is smaller.
+Eden Terrace is one of Auckland's oldest suburbs, and also one of the smallest.

 Eden Terrace is under the governance of the Auckland Council.

 History

 David Burn (c.1799 – 1875) was the first landowner in Eden Terrace to start subdividing farmland up for residential development.
 In 1863, he became the first editor of The New Zealand Herald (then called the Herald).
 He was also a playwright, journalist, and author of the first Australian drama to be performed on stage, The Bushrangers.

 Scottish-born Burn immigrated to Auckland in 1847 and in 1849 bought land at the top of Symonds Street from William Smellie Graham, who in turn had bought the land from the Crown in December 1848.
 Burn built his house, Cotele, on this property.
-The house was located at the intersection of Symonds Street, Mount Eden Road and New North Road, enjoying views north to the harbor and west to the Waitakeres.
+The house was located at the intersection of Symonds Street, Mount Eden Road and New North Road, enjoying views north to the harbour and west to the Waitakeres.

 He later moved to Emily Place and leased Cotele to various tenants.

 In 1861 then again in 1863, Burn subdivided the land around Cotele into hundreds of small building allotments and sold them off at a considerable profit.
 New roads appeared as the land was subdivided; Burn was always "warmly attached to the navy and nautical matters" which could explain his choice of road names: Basque; Dundonald; and Exmouth – all associated with famous sea battles.

 David Burn died in 1875, "in comfortable circumstances" thanks to selling the Cotele allotments at such high prices.

+In 1875 the Eden Terrace Road District was formed from the Mount Albert Highway District.
+In 1915 Eden Terrace was annexed by the City of Auckland.

 The early Victorian house built by Burn, Cotele, was replaced around the year 1900 by a two storied Edwardian Arts & Crafts house.
 In the 1930s one storied shops were built on the frontyard of the house.
 The wooden house was just visible above the shops from Symonds Street until it burnt down in 1995.
 In the 2000s the site was completely cleared of buildings.
 It was proposed that this was to be the entry to the new Underground Railway Station but in 2014 it was announced that the Newton Station was to be dropped from the Central Rail Link (CRL).

-Eden Terrace became a district in 1875.